 Prerequisite: An "A" or "B" in 8th grade English and a "B" or better on the writing assessment, or department approval

-Course Description: The emphasis in this course is an expanded curriculum focusing on advanced writing skills and multiple reading selections.
-This honors course requires students to delve more deeply into reading and writing assignments than in English 1 and will prepare students for Honors English 2.
-Novels will include works such as The Book Thief, The Pearl, and Animal Farm.
-Students will also be exposed to such works as A Midsummer Night's Dream, The Odyssey, and a variety of short stories and poems.
-Students must maintain at least a C average to be retained in honors English classes. *This course requires summer work*
+Course Description: A rigorous advanced course, Honors English 1 focuses on developing advanced writing skills and critical reading selections.
+This honors course requires students to delve more deeply into reading and writing assignments than in English 1 and will prepare students for future honors and AP classes.
+The expanded curriculum includes challenging text like The Book Thief, The Odyssey, and A Midsummer Night's Dream. *This course requires summer work*

 Grade: 10 Credit: 1.0 English Length: Year